alexellis/k8s-tls-registry/README.md

 * [nginx-ingress](https://kubernetes.github.io/ingress-nginx/) - The Nginx IngressController configures instances of [Nginx](https://nginx.com) to handle incoming HTTP/s traffic.

-* [helm] - used to install cert-manager and docker-registry

 ### Tutorial

-We'll first install helm, then tiller, then add [Nginx](https://nginx.com/) in host mode.
-After that we'll add cert-manager and an Issuer, followed by the registry and its TLS certificate.
+We'll first install helm, then tiller, then Kubernetes users can add [Nginx](https://nginx.com/) in HostMode and k3s users can skip this because they will be using [Traefik](https://traefik.io).
+After that we'll add cert-manager and an Issuer to obtain certificates, followed by the registry.
 After everything is installed, we can then make use of our registry using the password created during the tutorial.
+You'll finish off by testing everything end-to-end, and if you get stuck, there are some helpful tips on how to troubleshoot.

 Some components are installed in their own namespaces such as cert-manager, all others will be installed into the `default` namespace.
-You can control the namespace with `kubectl get --namespace/-n NAME` or `kubectl get --all-namespaces/-A`
+You can control the namespace with `kubectl get --namespace/-n NAME` or `kubectl get --all-namespaces/-A`.

 There will also be some ways to take the tutorial further in the appendix.